Ayan2127/sqlAlchemy_Challenge/README.md

 # sqlAlchemy_Challenge

-Created session queries from sqlalchemy to generate specified climate data using filters.
+Created session queries from sqlalchemy to generate specific climate data using filters.

 Calculated min, max, and avg temperatures.